 Create and share art

 Hold an online contest for supporters to make art with key messages.
 Encourage people to display the art in their windows, workplaces or on their cars and find other ways to let it speak to the world.
-You can also work on banners and artivism creations that can hopefully be used when restrictions on gatherings are lifted.
+You can also work on banners and artivism creations that can be used when restrictions on gatherings are lifted.
+Check out the new Arts Kit for A Just Recovery from Coronavirus for inspiration and works to share.

 Being stuck inside is hard, but it might give you more time on your computer to get creative and collaborate with others.
 Post comments about the coronavirus response and climate crisis on your government target’s social media profiles.
 Organise a coordinated take-down of companies and brands or their Facebook and Instagram threads, to apply pressure for your demands.
 Team up with other activists who are stuck inside in different parts of the world and support the many online campaigns that are emerging.